What Determines Mobile Home Values in Today’s Market

 Upgrades & Maintenance That Protect Mobile Home Values

-The right improvements can significantly boost your mobile home values and slow depreciation.
+The right improvements can significantly boost your mobile home’s value and slow depreciation.
 Strategic investments in your property can pay dividends when it’s time to sell.

 For exterior improvements, focus on roof maintenance (resealing after storms and considering metal roofing upgrades), skirting (replacing damaged vinyl and upgrading to brick or stone-look options), siding (repairing damaged sections and considering vinyl or fiber-cement upgrades), landscaping (maintaining your lawn and adding defined walkways), and structural integrity (annual leveling and proper tie-downs).